decred/decred-seeder/README.md

 ### Running as non-root

-A DNS server typically listens on UPD port 53.
+A DNS server typically listens on UDP port 53.
 However, to bind to a priviledged port (i.e. a port less than 1024), it is necessary to do one of the following:

  1. Run as root (not recommended).